pablodecm/phd_thesis/src/104_chapter_4.md

 $$ {#eq:bayes_optimal_bce}
-where the second line in the equation is a direct consequence of Bayes theorem and from the last term it can be clearly seen that the prediction output is monotonous with the density ratio between the probability density functions for each category.
-Simlar results can be obtained for the Bayes optimal classifier when using other soft relaxations of the zero-one function.
+where the second line in the equation is a direct consequence of Bayes theorem and from the last term it can be clearly seen that the prediction output is monotonic with the density ratio between the probability density functions for each category.
+Similar results can be obtained for the Bayes optimal classifier when using other soft relaxations of the zero-one function.
 Machine learning binary classifiers will effectively approximate this quantity